Yu-Group/clinical-rule-vetting/readme.md

   - [ ] Copy over the template files from `mrules/projects/iai_pecarn` to a new folder `mrules/projects/{project_name}`
   - [ ] Rewrite the functions in `mrules/projects/{project_name}/dataset.py` for processing the new dataset (e.g. see the dataset for [iai_pecarn](mrules/projects/iai_pecarn/dataset.py))
 	- Note: Notebooks / helper functions are optional
+    - See [the template file](mrules/templates/dataset.py) for documentation of each function
 - [ ] Data description
   - [ ] Add a `mrules/projects/{project_name}/data_dictionary.md` file that describes each feature in the processed data
   - [ ] Add a `mrules/projects/{project_name}/readme.md` file that describes the data and the prediction task.
-This should include basic details of data collection (who, how, when, where) and why it is important, and how a clinical decision rule may be used in this context
+This should include basic details of data collection (who, how, when, where) and why it is important, and how a clinical decision rule may be used in this context.
+Should also include your names/affiliations.
 - [ ] Modeling
-  - [ ] Implement the functions in `mrules/projects/{project_name}/baseline.py` for predicting given a baseline rule (if there is no existing rule for this project, then leave these not implemented)
+  - [ ] Implement the functions in `mrules/projects/{project_name}/baseline.py` for predicting given a baseline rule (if there is no existing rule for this project, then have each method simply return None)
+    - See [the template file](mrules/templates/baseline.py) for documentation of each function
 - [ ] Merging
   - [ ] Ensure that all tests pass by running `pytest` from the repo directory
   - [ ] Open a pull request and it will be reviewed / merged